 To test the hypothesis, Joker filled the two ferries with the type of people he wanted.
 The type of sampling done by Joker was Judgment sampling.
 In this approach, the person most knowledgeable on the subject of the study selects elements of the population that he or she feels are most representative of the population.

--What if the people selected in ferries doesn’t represent the views of the population?
+– What if the people selected in ferries don’t represent the views of the population?
 Sampling error.
 Sampling error is the error arising when the sample is unrepresentative of the population.

--What if we are Homo Economics but ships didn’t explode?
-This is Type I error.
-Ho is true but our data rejects the null hypothesis.
+– What if we are Homo Economics but ships didn’t explode?
+This is a Type I error.
+Ho is true but our data reject the null hypothesis.
 Joker would be really angry if this was true.

--What if we are not Homo Economicus but ships exploded.
-This is Type II error.
-Ho is false but our data fail to reject null hypothesis.
+– What if we are not Homo Economicus but ships exploded.
+This is a Type II error.
+Ho is false but our data fail to reject the null hypothesis.
 This time Batman would be disappointed.